gbmhunter/blog/content/electronics/components/connectors/elastomeric-connectors/_index.md

 _Elastomeric connectors_ (a.k.a.
 ZEBRA connectors, the popular trademarked name by Fujipoly[^bib-fujipoly-design-guidelines]) are electrical connectors made from **alternating regions of conductive and insulating rubber or elastomer**[^bib-wikipedia-elastomer-conn] (e.g. carbon-filled and normal silicone rubber[^bib-fujipoly-zebra-conn]).

-{{% img src="zebra-connector-photo.png" width="400px" caption="Photo of the ZEBRA branded elastomeric connector from Fujipoly[^bib-fujipoly-zebra-elastomeric-conn]." %}}
+{{% figure src="zebra-connector-photo.png" width="400px" caption="Photo of the ZEBRA branded elastomeric connector from Fujipoly[^bib-fujipoly-zebra-elastomeric-conn]." %}}

 One popular use for these connectors was (and still is) to connect small liquid crystal displays (LCDs) to the controlling circuit board.
 LCDs only require small currents and thus suitable for use with elastomeric connectors.